Sharpie/RTikZDevice/README.md

 #### Depreciation Notices

 - Versions of R < 2.11.0 are no longer supported due to lack of required functions for handling Unicode strings.
-From now on, the tikzDevice will only be tested and supported against the version of R distributed in Debian-stable or newer.
-This is necessary to manage the burden of maintaining version-specific code.

 #### Behind the Scenes

 - New Makefile for executing common development tasks.

 - Package documentation now handled by `roxygen`.
-Thanks to Hadley Wickham and Yihui Xie for the `Rd2roxygen` package which facilitated this switch.
+Many thanks to Hadley Wickham and Yihui Xie for the `Rd2roxygen` package which facilitated this switch.

-- Package test suite completely overhauled and now based on Hadley Wickham's `test_that` package.
+- Package test suite completely overhauled and now based on Hadley Wickham's `test_that` unit testing framework.